eth-ait/aitwebsite/README.md

 ---
 ```

-If you want to automatically populate your publications by pulling from the existing lab publications, use this code (where your name is Jimmy):
+If you want to automatically populate your publications by pulling from the existing lab publications, use this code (where your name is Jie Song):

 ```
 {% include get-publications.html filter="person" key="Jie Song" full-width=true%}